-- Behaviour: the two values are: "follows the cursor" or "fixed" - Rules' Palette: pressing <Space> displays a dialog box which lets rule colours be remapped. - CAPS Key Mode: set the CAPS LOCK to behave in either of two ways: - Caps Lock: only alphabetical keys are affected.
+- Behaviour: the two values are: "follows the cursor" or "fixed"

+- Rulers Palette: pressing <Space> displays a dialog box which lets rule colours be remapped. - Mouse Allowed: enable/disable the mouse within this session - CAPS Key Mode: set the CAPS LOCK to behave in either of two ways: - Caps Lock: only alphabetical keys are affected.
 To unlock this mode press the <CAPS> key. - Shift Lock: each key sends either the corresponding upper case letter or the shifted (upper) character.
-To unlock this mode press the <Shift> key.

-- Uppercase: each key send the upper character if it is present.
+To unlock this mode press the <Shift> key. - Uppercase: each key send the upper character if it is present.
 Otherwise, this is the lower character (upper-case letter if possible) which is sent. <Shift> key acts in the standard way (whatever the CAPS key).
 To unlock this mode press the <CAPS> key. - Caps Lock +: same as 'Shift Lock'.
 But in addition ALL the keys supported (including <Esc>, function keys...). - Euro Coding: Euro symbol support.
-The three possible values are: - no: no specific processing is done - standard: the Euro symbol replaces the international currency symbol 'x' within the current character set. - custom: any character can be replaced by the Euro symbol within the current character set (use the decimal notation to enter the Euro EBCDIC code). - Type Ahead Buffer: enable/disable the keyboard buffer. - -. (numpad): the two available values are the dot (.) and the comma (,). - <Scroll Lock> & <Pause>: enable or disable these two keys
+The three possible values are: - No: no specific processing is done - Standard: the Euro symbol replaces the international currency symbol 'x' within the current character set. - Custom: any character can be replaced by the Euro symbol within the current character set (use the decimal notation to enter the Euro EBCDIC code). - Type Ahead Buffer: enable/disable the keyboard buffer. - -. (numpad): the two available values are the dot (.) and the comma (,). - <Scroll Lock> & <Pause>: enable or disable these two keys b) Remapping 3270 Functions to any PC Keyboard keys